Condylarthra

-Arctocyon, a plantigrade ungulate, was once classified as a condylarth.

-Condylarthra is an informal group – previously considered an order – of extinct placental mammals, known primarily from the Paleocene and Eocene epochs.
-They are considered early, primitive ungulates and is now largely considered to be a wastebasket taxon, having served as a dumping ground for classifying ungulates which had not been clearly established as part of either Perissodactyla or Artiodactyla, being composed thus of several unrelated lineages.
+Condylarthra, also known as archaic ungulates, is an informal group – previously considered an order – of extinct placental mammals, known primarily from the Paleocene and Eocene epochs.
+It is now largely considered to be a wastebasket taxon, having served as a dumping ground for classifying ungulates which had not been clearly established as part of either Perissodactyla or Artiodactyla, being composed thus of several unrelated lineages.
+Spharnotheriodontidae recovered as a family of Litopterna.
+Additionally, some condylarths, such as Kharmerungulatum, were found to be have been outside of ungulates entirely.
+Arctocyonidae was recovered as a polyphyletic family of mammals, with the placement within Ferungulata varying between genera.

-Taxonomic history
+Taxonomy

 Condylarthra always was a problematic group.
 When first described by Cope 1881, Phenacodontidae was the type and only family therein.
 Cope 1885, however, raised Condylarthra to an order and included a wide range of diverse placentals with generalized dentitions and postcranial skeletons.
 More recent researchers (i.e. post-WW2) have been more restrictive; either including only a limited number of taxa, or proposing that the term should be abandoned altogether.
 Due to their primitive characteristics condylarths have been considered ancestral to several ungulate orders, including the living Artiodactyla, Cetacea, Perissodactyla, Hyracoidea, Sirenia, and Proboscidea, as well as the extinct Desmostylia, Embrithopoda, Litopterna, Notoungulata, and Astrapotheria.

 Prothero, Manning & Fischer 1988 delimited condylarths as those having the following characters, but lacking the specializations present in more derived orders: